-Şekil in Turkish refers to an image or a shape visualizing certain mathematical entities or used for demeanor, attitude, path, manner, style or else a particular way through which a concept, an idea, an event is differentiated or a whole that is configured.
+“Şekil” in Turkish refers to an image or a shape visualizing certain mathematical entities or used for demeanour, attitude, path, manner, style or else a particular way through which a concept, an idea, an event is differentiated or a whole that is configured.
 The sound ensemble ş k l and all its relevant contexts have given shapes to various concepts and words such as eşkâl [eʃkal] (depiction, description), teşekkül [teʃekkyl] (figuration, configuration), teşkil [teʃkil] (organization, formation), müşkül [myʃkyl](ambiguous), şâkul [ʃakyl] (plumb).
 Thus, it is worth examining the ensemble ş k l and the related words as mediums or singularities.
 As literally the word şekil is attuned with morphology, both in biology and linguistics.

 Yet it’s also an interesting word that can’t be single-handedly covered by an interpenetrating “look”; one that is not essentialist however still contains a reference to physical or conceptual volumes along with conscious or unconscious, known or unknown protocols—a modulation of effects.
 How can şekil, namely ş k l be thought of within the proposed framework of the conference: “subjectivisation”?

 We’ve discussed the word şekil in the section above.
 Let’s take a closer look at the word şakul: A thread with a weight attached to it that shows the direction of gravity when it’s suspended.
-A reference point… Another word; şekala [ʃekala] that is “weight”.
+A reference point… Another word; “şekala” [ʃekala] that is “weight”.
 This Arabic word is derived from the Aramaic / Assyrian word şāḳūl שָׁקוּל "heavy".
 It has the same root as the Hebrew verb şāḳal שקל "weighing".
-Whereas when we consider müşkül, the state in question doesn’t reveal its şekil, it is yet an undefined realm with challenges and obstacles.
-How about işkil [iʃkil]?
-Suspicion, even delusion… We proceed without fixating the narrative nor the description.
-And so, eşkâl, is a figuration that covers all the details that might reveal the perpetrator in a crime scene.
-And so, teşkil or teşekkül are investigations of structuring, organization, and systems.
+What’s interesting here is to see how the object, termed as şakul, and the attribute to that object, heavy and the act that comes along with it, weighing is attuned in such ontology.
+We are roving around a noun, an adjective, and a verb and in a roundabout with ş k l.